-IOWA, USA — Iowans across the state will get a chance to see the northern lights decorate the night sky Thursday.
+IOWA, USA — Iowans across the state got a chance to see the northern lights decorate the night sky Thursday.

 The National Oceanic and Atmospheric Administration (NOAA) issued a severe geomagnetic storm watch for Thursday night, making it the ideal time to see this dazzling phenomenon.

-The northern lights will likely be visible for everyone in Iowa, according to NOAA.
-However, the chances to see the phenomenon are significantly stronger for those in the Arctic Circle.
+The northern lights were likely visible for everyone in Iowa, according to NOAA.
+However, the chances to see the phenomenon were significantly stronger for those in the Arctic Circle.

-The sun is currently at the peak of an 11-year cycle, making solar storms and the aurora borealis more common.
+The sun is currently at the peak of an 11-year cycle, which makes solar storms and the aurora borealis more common.

 What time will the northern lights be visible?